Victoria & Abdul

-Victoria & Abdul is a 2017 British biographical historical drama film directed by Stephen Frears and written by Lee Hall.
-The film is based on the book of the same name by Shrabani Basu, about the real-life relationship between Queen Victoria of the United Kingdom and her Indian Muslim servant Abdul Karim.
+Victoria & Abdul is a 2017 biographical historical drama film directed by Stephen Frears and written by Lee Hall.
+The film is based on the book Victoria & Abdul: The True Story of the Queen's Closest Confidant by Shrabani Basu, about the real-life relationship between Queen Victoria of the United Kingdom and her Indian Muslim servant Abdul Karim.
 It stars Judi Dench, Ali Fazal, Michael Gambon, Eddie Izzard, Tim Pigott-Smith (in his final film role), and Adeel Akhtar.
 The film had its world premiere at the 74th Venice Film Festival and was theatrically released on 15 September 2017 in the United Kingdom.
-It has grossed over $65 million worldwide.
+It grossed $66.6 million worldwide.

 The film was nominated for Best Costume Design and Best Makeup and Hairstyling at the 90th Academy Awards, and Best Actress in a Motion Picture – Musical or Comedy (for Dench) at the 75th Golden Globe Awards.

 Plot

-Abdul Karim, a young prison clerk from British India, is instructed to travel to Britain for Queen Victoria's Golden Jubilee in 1887 to present her with a mohur, a gold coin that has been minted as a token of appreciation from British-ruled India.
-Abdul is from a Muslim, Urdu-speaking family in Agra, India.
+Abdul Karim, a young prison clerk from a Muslim, Urdu-speaking family in Agra, British India, is instructed to travel to Britain for Queen Victoria's Golden Jubilee in 1888 to present her with a mohur, a gold coin that has been minted as a token of appreciation from British-ruled India.

 The Queen, lonely and tired of her fawning courtiers, develops an interest in and then a friendship with Abdul.
 She spends time with him alone and gives him a bejewelled locket with her photograph.
 She promotes him to be her Munshi and asks him to teach her Urdu and the Quran.
-She in fact learns Urdu for 13 years.
+She in fact learns Urdu for 14 years.
 When Victoria discovers he is married, she has him bring his wife to England.
 His wife and his mother-in-law both wear black burqas, much to the consternation of the household—and the fascination of Victoria.

 As Victoria's interest in India grows, she has the Durbar Room built at her Isle of Wight home of Osborne House for state functions.
 It is elaborately and intricately decorated, with a carpet from Agra, formal portraits of renowned Indians, a replica of the Peacock Throne and carvings by Bhai Ram Singh.

-While Victoria treats Abdul as a son, his preferment is resented by her household and inner circle, including her son, Bertie, and the prime minister, Robert Gascoyne-Cecil.
+While Victoria treats Abdul as a son, his preferment is resented by her household and inner circle, including her son, Bertie, and the prime minister, Lord Salisbury.
 The household plots to undermine their relationship, hoping that Abdul will be sent home.
 When Victoria embarrasses herself by recounting Abdul's one-sided account of the Indian Rebellion of 1857 to the court, Victoria's faith and trust in him are shaken.
 She decides he must return to India, but soon changes her mind and asks him to stay.